rheeger/vibez-foundation/docs/checklists/interaction-checklist.md

 - [x] Implement cursor-based water ripple effect for app background
 - [ ] Set up motion preference detection

+**Planner Notes**:
+As the interaction engineer, your work in Phase 1 is nearly complete.
+Please prioritize implementing motion preference detection to ensure accessibility.
+Coordinate with the Frontend Agent on integrating these preferences into the theme provider.
+The cursor-based ripple effect looks fantastic - consider adding subtle sound effects that match the visual feedback for an enhanced sensory experience.

+**Next Steps**:
+1. Implement motion preference detection (reduced motion)
+2. Document the animation system for other engineers
+3. Prepare early prototypes of welcome/onboarding sequence for Phase 2

 **Completion Parameters**:
 - Animation system works across devices
 - Sound system functions with mute controls